usmaanalii/tvitter/README.md

 ## MSC Advanced Computer Science
 ### Module: Web Technologies and Security

+**NOTE**

+Searching for movies/tv shows isn't currently working due to the OMDB API now requiring a key.

 #### Task

 Create a twitter like social media platform for sharing tv/movie interests